electron-userland/electron-builder/auto-update.md

 !!! info "Squirrel.Windows not supported"
     Simplified auto-update is supported on Windows if you use the default NSIS target, but is not supported for Squirrel.Windows.
     You can [easily migrate to NSIS](https://github.com/electron-userland/electron-builder/issues/837#issuecomment-355698368).

+!!! info "Code signing is required on macOS"
+    macOS application must be [signed](code-signing.md) in order for auto updating to work.

 ## Differences between electron-updater and built-in autoUpdater